-Another proposition of Euclid that is not like a modern theorem is Proposition 1.4.
+Another proposition of Euclid that is not like a modern theorem is Proposition I.4.
 This is where Euclid establishes the principle of triangle congruence that we call "Side Angle Side."
-For Hilbert, this principle is an axiom, the one that he numbers IV, $6.^{6}$ Euclid proves the principle, but without using any postulate or any previous proposition.
+For Hilbert, this principle is an axiom, the one that he numbers IV, 6.12 Euclid proves the principle, but without using any postulate or any previous proposition.
 Can Euclid's proof then be a "real" proof?
-Given triangles AB Γ and Δ EZ as in Figure 2.2, let us suppose AB = Δ E and A Γ = Δ Z and \angle BA Γ = \angle E Δ Z. If we apply triangle to triangle so that A falls on Δ , and AB falls along Δ E, then B will fall on E, and A Γ will fall along Δ Z, so that Γ will fall on Z; and then B Γ will coincide with EZ.
+Given triangles AB Γ and Δ EZ as in Figure 2.3, let us suppose AB = Δ E and A Γ = Δ Z and \angle BA Γ = \angle E Δ Z. If we apply triangle to triangle so that A falls on Δ , and AB falls along Δ E, then B will fall on E, and $A\Gamma$ will fall along ΔZ , so that Γ will fall on Z; and then $B\Gamma$ will coincide with EZ (see §2.4).
 So argues Euclid.
 Do we accept it?

-6More precisely, Hilbert's axiom is that if two sides and the included angle of a triangle are respectively congruent to two sides and the included angle of another triangle, then the remaining angles are respectively congruent to the remaining angles.
+12More precisely, Hilbert's axiom is that if two sides and the included angle of a triangle are respectively congruent to two sides and the included angle of another triangle, then the remaining angles are respectively congruent to the remaining angles.
 That the remaining side is congruent to the remaining side is his Theorem 10.